CubicZebra/informatics/docs/source/supplement/supp_a6.rst

 The final step of :eq:`log poisson bayes posterior` is established because that for :math:`p(\lambda | \textbf{X})`, the variable :math:`\lambda` involved terms are just :math:`\lambda` and :math:`\ln \lambda`.
-Other :math:`\lambda` independent factors is included into the constant :math:`C_2`.
+Other :math:`\lambda` independent factors are all included into the constant :math:`C_2`.
 The posterior of :eq:`log poisson bayes posterior` obviously reveals the kernel of a gamma :math:`\mathrm{Gam}(\lambda | \hat{a}, \hat{b})`, with parameters :math:`\hat{a}` and :math:`\hat{b}` that satisfies: